numeract/Ndocker/r-gpu/README.md

 nvidia-docker run -p 8787:8787 -it --rm numeract/r-gpu-user:19.01
 ```

 Point a browser to `http://<ip address>:8787` - this should show the RStudio
 Server IDE (default username and password are `rstudio`).
+Use CTRL-C in the
+terminal to stop the container.

 ## TODO: